Subscribe to updates

 Annual Meeting, Full Council - Monday 19th May 2025 6.30 pm

-Councillor Barry Pierpoint was elected as the new Mayor of Boston, and Councillor Patricia Marsing was elected as the Deputy Mayor.
-Councillors also voted to consolidate the council's two scrutiny committees into a single entity, and approved a plan to draw forward £2.01 million to fund new food waste collection vehicles.
+Councillor Barry Pierpoint was elected as the 490th Mayor of Boston, and Councillor Patricia Marson was elected as Deputy Mayor.
+Councillors also voted to consolidate the council's two scrutiny committees into one and approved the establishment of committees, subcommittees and panels for the 2025/26 municipal year.
+Additionally, the council approved drawing forward £2.010 million from the capital programme to fund food waste collection vehicles.

 May 19, 2025